aula-app/aula-frontend/docs/CONTRIBUTING.md

    - Describe your changes
    - Mention any breaking changes
 4. Wait for review and address any feedback

-## Code of Conduct

-### Our Pledge

-We are committed to providing a welcoming and inspiring community for all.

-### Our Standards

-- Be respectful and inclusive
-- Accept constructive criticism gracefully
-- Focus on what's best for the community
-- Show empathy towards others

-### Enforcement

-Violations of the code of conduct may result in temporary or permanent restrictions.

----

 ## Questions or Need Help?